 Range of majors

-Campus life at FIT is dynamic and vital.
-The David Dubinsky Student Center houses a state-of-the-art fitness center, a student radio station, the Style Shop (an FIT student–run boutique), student government and club offices, and a counseling center.
-FIT has intercollegiate teams in cross-country, dance, half marathon, swimming, table tennis, tennis, track & field, women’s soccer, and women’s volleyball.
-You can choose from more than 70 clubs and organizations.
+Campus life is dynamic and vital.
+While many FIT students commute to campus, 2,160 undergraduate students call FIT home, choosing from traditional or apartment-style rooms in one of our four residence halls.
+The David Dubinsky Student Center houses a state-of-the-art fitness center, a student radio station, the Style Shop (an FIT student–run boutique), a dance studio, laboratories, Barnes & Noble, Starbucks, student government and club offices, and a counseling center.
+FIT has 10 intercollegiate teams, and you can choose from more than 60 student clubs and organizations.

 New York City

 Being an FIT student means having tremendous opportunities to learn, play, and explore the abundance of New York City from your home base in the lively Chelsea neighborhood.
 The city is our playground, our muse, and our extended campus.
 With theater, live music, galleries, museums, restaurants, and shopping, the city offers unparalleled opportunities to explore.